-Once the boat is in the water, visually check for water leaking at the stuffing box.
-This stuffing box must drip a moderate amount of water to properly lubricate the drive shaft.
-If the water is coming in rapidly, pull the boat out of the water and have your Correct Craft Dealer adjust the stuffing box.
-There is a detailed instruction for this in the boat care section.
-This stuffing box has right-hand threads.
+• Once the boat is in the water, visually check for water leaking at the stuffing box.
+There should be no leakage from the optional "dripless stuffing box" while a conventional stuffing box must drip a moderate amount of water to properly lubricate the drive shaft.
+If the "dripless stuffing box" is leaking or water is coming in rapidly with the conventional stuffing box, pull the boat out of the water and have your Correct Craft Dealer service the stuffing box.

-- Make sure there are no ropes, gear bags, arms/legs near the belts and pulleys of the engine.
+• Make sure there are no ropes, gear bags, arms/legs near the belts and pulleys of the engine.
 Severe injury can result by becoming entangled in the belts of the engine while it is running.
 Make sure the boat is deep enough in the water to supply the water intake with water to cool the engine.
-Move the throttle into the NEUTRAL the "straight up" position. - WARNING Before you start your engine, ventilate the engine compartment by running the blower for four minutes to remove any fuel fumes that may be in the bilge area and engine compartment, especially after repairing or refueling.
-Check for fuel spills or leaks before starting the engine. - Close the engine cover. - WARNING The engine cover is a machinery guard.
+Move the throttle into the NEUTRAL "straight up" position.

+Fire or explosion hazard from fumes accumulating in bilge area.
+Ventilate the engine compartment by running the blower for four minutes, especially after repairing or refueling and check for fuel spills or leaks.

+• Close the engine cover.

+An engine guard which is not in place or contact with any moving parts can cause death or serious injury.
+The engine box cover is a machinery guard.
 DO NOT operate your boat without the cover closed and in place unless you are performing a check or maintenance.
-BE CAREFUL to keep your hands, clothing, hair and any other body parts away from any moving parts.
-Contact with any moving parts on the engine will cause injury. - Start the engine.
+Keep your hands, clothing, hair and any other body parts away from any moving parts.

+• Start the engine.

-Do not continue to operate the starter for more than 30 seconds without pausing to allow the starter motor to cool off for five minutes.
+DO NOT continue to operate the starter for more than 30 seconds without pausing to allow the starter motor to cool off for five minutes.
 This allows the battery to recover between starting attempts.

 In order to prevent personal injury to you or others, the engine cover must be closed whenever the engine is running.

-DO NOT operate the engine with the engine cover open or while someone is in the area of an open engine cover.
-DO NOT open the engine cover unless the engine is turned OFF and rotating parts are stationary and remain in a stationary position.
-Rotating machinery can cause injury and even death if an accident occurs.
+- DO NOT operate the engine with the engine cover open or while someone is in the area of an open engine cover. - DO NOT open the engine cover unless the engine is turned OFF and rotating parts are stationary and remain in a stationary position.

 IT IS RECOMMENDED THAT ALL WORK ON THE ENGINE BE DONE BY TRAINED AND QUALIFIED SERVICE PERSONNEL.